XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Description

-Stop loss, negative balance protection, 2FA
+Stop loss, negative balance protection, 2FA available on all platforms

 Evaluation